iotaledger/integration-services/api/usage-ssi-bridge.md

 `DELETE /identity/{identity-id}`

-Removes a user from the system.
-A user can only delete itself and is not able to delete other identities.
+Removes an identity from the system.
+An identity can only delete itself and is not able to delete other identities.
 Administrators are able to remove other identities.
+The identity doc won't be removed from the tangle but only at the bridge and so its verifiable credential signed by the bridge.
+But the identity is still able to interact with other bridges.

 _Body:_